Dan Ettinger, conductor

 If there is a title that faithfully reflect the content of an entire album, Coloraturas is definitely that one.
 Its stress on “color-s” both in the type and in the dress worn by Diana Damrau on the cover are the best introduction to a pyrotechnical recording, where the German soprano is free to fully express the best features of her singing: first of all, her spectacular coloratura, but also her beautiful voice and a temperament that allows her to characterize every role with a peculiar and lively style.

-The selected repertoire ranges from the beginning of the XIX to the advanced XX century, thus it seems to have no limits in time and place between the chronological extremes represented by Rossini’s Il barbiere di Siviglia and Bernstein’s Candide.
+The selected repertoire ranges from the beginning of the 19th to the 20th century, thus it seems to have no limits in time and place between the chronological extremes represented by Rossini’s Il barbiere di Siviglia and Bernstein’s Candide.

 To be marvellous in every aria you sing is really a difficult task, but this does not seem to trouble Damrau at all.
 She is enchanting in all the arias thanks to her spontaneous and unmistakable verve with which she immediately makes clear that she not only likes but really enjoys what she is doing.
 This is often evident, as in Je veux vivre (from Gounod’s Roméo et Juliette), in Una voce poco fa (Il barbiere di Siviglia), in O luce di quest’anima (Donizetti’s Linda di Chamounix) and in Glitter and be gay (Candide).